 I Can Hear My Saviour Calling

-In 1996, Henry Wiggins wrote in the Australia Evangel, “There comes a time for the traveller of many years to ease up a little; then starts the fascinating period of reminiscing!
+In the early 1980s, Henry Wiggins wrote in the Australia Evangel, “There comes a time for the traveller of many years to ease up a little; then starts the fascinating period of reminiscing!
 What a kaleidoscope of almost forgotten pictures pour through the mind!
-Forgotten, momentarily, are the names of people and places, and even Scriptures so well known, in the present, but with amazing clarity and accuracy come the memories of bygone years and even childhood.
+Forgotten, momentarily, are the names of people and places, and even Scriptures so well known, in the present, but with amazing clarity and accuracy come the memories of bygone years and even childhood.”

 In 1969, I was serving as the Assistant Pastor to C. L Greenwood.
 That year, he was involved in a road accident and died some days later.
 The Church was stunned as Dr. Ray Moulton; the Secretary of Richmond Temple approached the pulpit at the end of the Sunday evening service and solemnly announced on the 5th January 1969, “Our beloved pastor is with the Lord.”
 His very large funeral was held at Richmond Temple at 2.00 pm on Wednesday 8th January with Pastor A. T. Davidson, the Assemblies of God Commonwealth Chairman conducting the service.
 His two favourite hymns were sung, “I shall Know Him” and “The Glory Song.”
 Read More >>>>